 I love to travel, it is my favourite way to spend money.
-Most intriguing of the more than 90 countries I have visited are those places with a culture most different from my birthplace in Australia.
+Most intriguing of the 100 countries I have visited are those places with a culture most different from my birthplace in Australia.
 I gravitate to places of cultural, historical or religious significance.

 Travelling is best experienced when exposed to differences rather than sheltering in similarities.

 I almost always avoid enclaves filled with other fellow foreigners and travellers which contrasts to the surrounding environment.
 Sometimes it is useful to make use of such enclaves for a brief period, but this is the exception rather than the norm.

 I mostly travel on my own because it means almost every conversation is with a local person, and a lone traveller will be offered opportunities denied to groups, such as an invite to a person’s home.
 Solo travel allows the fewest barriers with the environment.
 I love the flexibility of organising my own itinerary – to linger longer if a place appeals to me, or continue onwards if it fails to impress.